JetBrains/intellij-sdk-docs/tutorials/custom_language_support_tutorial.md

 In this tutorial we will add support for a [.properties](https://en.wikipedia.org/wiki/.properties) language and its usages within Java code.
 IntelliJ Platform support for custom languages is discussed in more depth in the [Custom Language](/reference_guide/custom_language_support.md) section.

-The example plugin used in this tutorial is the `simple_language` code sample.
+The example plugin used in this tutorial is the `simple_language_plugin` code sample.
 This a step-by-step tutorial, and it requires completing each step, in order:
 *  [1.
 Prerequisites](custom_language_support/prerequisites.md)
 *  [2.
 Language and File Type](custom_language_support/language_and_filetype.md)